Many men find that the side effects are often worse at the start of treatment. They usually settle down after a few weeks or months.

 Your doctor should always prescribe another hormone therapy when you start leuprorelin (Prostap) or goserelin (Zoladex) injections.
 This other hormone therapy helps to prevent tumour flare from causing bone pain.
 If the pain carries on, your doctor can prescribe drugs called bisphosphonates to treat it.

 You might put on weight.
 You should be able to control this with diet and exercise.
-But it is often a struggle to keep weight down when you are having hormone treatment.
+But it is often a struggle to keep your weight down when you are having hormone treatment.
 Ask to see a dietician for advice about managing your weight.

 It is natural to feel cheated and upset if you have this particular side effect.
 Talk to your doctor or specialist nurse if you feel this is having a significant effect on your life.